8 DIY Ice Melt Solutions That You Can Make In Seattle

 Every homemade recipe, no matter what it contains, has one or the other con.
 The reason is, these remedies are quick hacks or tricks and not made to solve the problem.
 On the other hand, Safe Paw is carefully made keeping all the pros and cons of the available solutions in the market.
 Safe Paw is one ice melt that contains no chemicals in its blend and has no side effects like leaving stains or harming pets, plants, and property.

-Other Products
+Other Ice Melt Products

-Traction Magic Walk On Ice
+Walk On Ice

-The handy disposable canister can be taken everywhere with the same 100% naturally occurring minerals that provide instant traction on ice.
-Use it on sidewalks, steps, or as an instant traction agent for your car.
+Prevent slips at home, work or on the go, The handy disposable canister can be taken everywhere, with the same 100% naturally occurring minerals that provide instant traction on ice or snow.

 Safe Thaw

 Imagine an ice melt you can put down and never worry about.
-It won’t harm animals or children, and it won’t damage your property.
+It won’t harm pets, kids and your property.
 That’s Safe Thaw.
 Unlike anything else on the market, Safe Thaw can change how winter affects our planet.